 Typically, sometime in July of each year property owners will receive a "Notification of Assessed Value" (calculated as of Jan 1st) from the County Assessor for the upcoming fiscal tax year.
 The assessed value shown on the notification (minus any exemptions, if applicable) is the value basis for your "ad valorem" (Latin for "according to value") taxes.

 The CA State Board of Equalization sends the "Final Assessment" to County Assessors each December.
-Here's the December 2010 Final Assessments for the Jan 1, 2011 prop tax Assessment as an example.
+As an example, here's the December 2010 Final Assessments for the Jan 1, 2011 prop tax Assessment.

 2) Voter Approved Indebtedness